 Example: Exotic Orchard has the ability "{T}: Add one mana of any color that a land an opponent controls could produce."
 If your opponent controls no lands, activating Exotic Orchard's mana ability will produce no mana.
 The same is true if you and your opponent each control no lands other than Exotic Orchards.
-However, if you control a Forest and an Exotic Orchard, and your opponent controls an Exotic Orchard, then each Exotic Orchard could produce {G}. - 106.8.
+However, if you control a Forest and an Exotic Orchard, and your opponent controls an Exotic Orchard, then each Exotic Orchard - 106.8.
 If an effect would add mana represented by a hybrid mana symbol to a player's mana pool, that player chooses one half of that symbol.
 If a colored half is chosen, one mana of that color is added to that player's mana pool.
-If a generic half is chosen, an amount of colorless mana represented by that half's number is added to that player's mana pool. - 106.9.
-If an effect would add mana represented by a Phyrexian mana symbol to a player's mana pool, one mana of the color of that symbol is added to that player's mana pool.
+If a generic half is chosen, an amount of colorless mana represented by that half's number is added to that player's mana pool.